GitMeep/nozzlemate/README.md

 ## Development

 Certain flow-related functions are derived ahead-of-time with SymPy and used to generate Python functions.
 The derivation and generation happens in `codegen.py` and the generated functions end up in `relations.py`.
-These functions ar egenerally wrapped in other files to provide type hinting a bit nicer interface.
+These functions are generally wrapped in other files to provide type hinting a bit nicer interface.